Deeroy91/BIS_AntonioM_Test/README.md

 The Shooter Character was given an interaction component that detects and allows the player to interact with actors that implement Interactable interface.
 The grenade implements this interface.
 When detect it gets highlighted and a prompt appears.
 Interacting with it will increment the grenade launchers ammo count.
 If the weapon has full ammo, the grenade will not be picked up.

 When the grenade is fired, it will explode after a certain amount of time has passed.
 This time can be changed on a BP of type ShooterWeapon_Projectile, "under Projectile Config" by editting "ProjectileLife" property.
 If the grenade hasn't exploded and the character that it was attached to dies, the grenade will simply fall to the ground and roll away until in explodes.
-An explosion visual and sound effect was added to improve experience.
+An explosion vfx and sfx was added to improve experience.
 As well as impact and pick up sounds.

 Along the default level there are some ammmo pickups for grenades that where scatterd.